MiroslavZB/uniqcast/README.md

-    - login page, accesses the login state (provider), which, in term, accesses the auth service which is the gateway to the client, which returns a login response object handled by login state
+    - login page, accesses the login state (provider), which, in term, accesses the auth service which is the gateway to the client, which returns a user object handled by login state

 Channels module: